-Pea Cooper is an award winning milliner who studied Millinery at Kensington & Chelsea College, London.
+Pea Cooper is an award winning milliner and bespoke hat maker who studied Millinery at Kensington & Chelsea College, London.
 After graduating in 2006 she became assistant to Richard Nylon in Melbourne.
 Richard is Australia’s most famous milliner and while here Pea made hats for Melbourne Fashion Week and racing events like the Gold Cup.

 Her business has now evolved into many things from Business Mentoring to facilitating workshops throughout schools and museums in Scotland.
 She is passionate about Traditional Craft and skill sharing in a bid to keep the art of millinery alive.

 2009- Designer for Ecua Andino Panama Hat Company, Ecuador

 2010- Exhibition of my work Collins Gallery, Glasgow